-She selects flowers with beautiful and interesting forms from her research at botanical gardens and other places, and draws shapes by overlapping lines with a thin brush, utilizing the presence of the flowers without unnecessarily beautifying them.
+Born in 1971 in Tokyo, Kayoko Kimura completed her master’s degree at the Tokyo University of the Arts.
+Kimura selects flowers with beautiful and compelling forms from her research at botanical gardens.
+She transposes these experiences through intricately drawn shapes, painting overlapping lines with a thin brush, utilizing the presence of the flowers without unnecessarily embellishing them.

-The deep depth of the base layer, created by applying layers of paint, gives the painting a unique texture that contrasts sharply with the detailed and vividly painted motifs.
-In the rise and fall of flowers’ hidden energy, she explores a new concept of flowers, incorporating universal themes such as space, time, life, and death into her paintings.
+The profound depth of the base layer, created by applying layers of paint, gives the work a unique texture that contrasts sharply with the detailed and vividly painted motifs.
+In the rise and fall of flowers’ hidden energy, she explores a new concept of the subject, incorporating universal themes such as universe, time, life, and death.